apache/cordova-docs/docs/en/edge/cordova/media/capture/captureVideo.md

 BlackBerry WebWorks Quirks
 --------------------------

-- Cordova for BlackBerry WebWorks attempts to launch the __Video Recorder__ application, provided by RIM, to capture the video recordings.
-The developer will receive a CaptureError.`CAPTURE_NOT_SUPPORTED` error code if the application is not installed on the device.
+- Cordova for BlackBerry WebWorks attempts to launch the __Video Recorder__ application, provided by RIM, to capture video recordings.
+The app receives a `CaptureError.CAPTURE_NOT_SUPPORTED` error code if the application is not installed on the device.

 Bada 2.x Quirks
 ---------------

-Bada supports _captureVideo_ just like the other platforms.
-However there is _another_ mode where you can capture a video or an image straight in the webview without launching any camera apps.
-In order to do that you need to:
+Bada supports `captureVideo` just like the other platforms, but features _another_ mode allowing video or image capture straight into the WebView without launching any camera app.
+Here's how:

-1. create a _&#60;div&#62;_ element somewhere in your document and give it an id (such as "preview").
+1. Create an element with an `id` attribute somewhere in the HTML:

         <div id="preview"></div>

-2. Initialize the camera preview with the following method
+2. Initialize the camera preview as follows:

         navigator.camera.showPreview("preview");

-3. Once you get the preview you can
+3. Once the preview is available, use code such as this to start capturing a video:

-    3.1 Start capturing a video with

         navigator.capture.startVideoCapture(success, fail, {duration: 5000, destinationFilename: "videos/a.3gp"});

-    3.2 Stop the video capture with
+4. Use this to stop the video capture:

         navigator.capture.stopVideoCapture();

-3. Hide the camera preview with the following method
+5. Dismiss the camera preview as follows:

         navigator.camera.hidePreview("preview");